hoeken/brineomatic/README.md

 * electronics design based on esp32 to read sensors and control the machine
 * watermaker plumbing + electronics reference design with part numbers
-* example 3d printable design for automating a [Rainman](https://www.rainmandesal.com/) watermaker
+* example 3d printable control panel for automating a [Rainman](https://www.rainmandesal.com/) watermaker
 * firmware with intuitive UI for controlling the watermaker from your phone, computer, MFD, etc.

 ## Electronics